 For those who like their wilderness a little more on the wild side, the place to be is the extreme northern Midwest, from the Lake Superior shore to the Canadian border.

-If backcountry canoeing is your jam, the Boundary Waters wilderness is your happy place.
+If backcountry canoeing is your jam, the Boundary Waters Wilderness is your happy place.
 If sea kayaking is more your style, Isle Royale National Park and the Pictured Rocks National Lakeshore can’t be beat.
 Lighthouses?
 Split Rock Lighthouse north of Duluth and the multiple lighthouses scattered around the Apostle Islands are just the ticket.
 Mountain biking?
 Set your GPS for Copper Harbor, Michigan.

 Rental cabins and lake houses are available for rent all across the region.
 Just remember to pack something warm for those cold up-north mornings … and don’t forget the insect repellent!